 As more soldiers were stricken, rumors spread that Napoleon had ordered fifty incurable victims of the plague to be poisoned.
-For that reason, and because Napoleon held a superstitious belief that fear of the plague would only increase deaths, he visited the ill at Jaffa.
-His visit occurred on 11 March 1799, and during it, he reportedly “spoke to the sick, encouraged them, and touched their wounds, saying ‘You see, it is nothing.'”
-Napoleon also decided that the best way to prevent the disease from making further inroads was to distract his soldiers, and so he marched his troops to Acre.

-The flea’s achieved their victory at the strategically important walled city of Acre, during the Siege of Acre.
+To stop the rumors Napoleon visited the ill at Jaffa on 11 March 1799 and reportedly “spoke to the sick, encouraged them, and touched their wounds, saying ‘You see, it is nothing.'”
+Napoleon also decided that the best way to prevent the disease from making further inroads was to distract his soldiers, and so he marched his troops to Acre, where the flea achieved an even great victory at the strategically important walled city of Acre, during the Siege of Acre.

 The city had a commanding position on the route between Egypt and Syria, and, furthermore, Napoleon hoped to incite a Syrian rebellion against the Ottomans and threaten British rule in India.
-The siege began on 20 March, but with the fleas having reduced his men to far less than he planned, Napoleon suffered one of his biggest failures.
+The siege began on 20 March, but with the fleas having reduced Napoleon’s army to far less than he planned, he suffered one of his biggest failures.
 This failure became a major turning point in his invasion of Egypt and Syria.
 Thus, Napoleon marched his army back to Egypt in May, and, supposedly to quicken his retreat, he ordered plague-stricken soldiers to be poisoned with opium.

 Leclerc wrote about the problem on 11 June 1802: